aanas1010/Vaccine-Management-System/phase2/design_document.md

 ![alt text](decorator.png "Decorator Design Pattern Diagram")

+### Builder

+For phase 2 we also decided to implement the builder design pattern for our entities that are constructed when our program is run.
+These classes include clinic, appointment and vaccine batch.
+We decided to do this based on the feedback from our TA that our constructors were too long and to add more flexibility when constructing these objects.

+For each of these three classes, the builder is implemented as a static class within each of our entity classes.
+It allows us to pick and choose which instance attributes to build the object with and there are assert statements in place to assure that necessary instance attributes are not null.

+For example, the entity clinic has six instance attributes (clinicId, supply, log, timePeriods, shifts and location).
+Of these six, only clinicId and location are required with the other four parameters being optional.
+The builder design pattern allows us to build a clinic with a location and clinicId as well as any combination of the optional parameters.

 ## Use of GitHub Features
 For our project, we have been using many of the great features provided by GitHub to enhance the way we work as a group.
 * Creating branches and using pull requests
   * Each group member has their own branches they use to make changes
   * Instead of committing to main, we push commits on branches and merge them into the project using pull requests
+  * As of Phase 2, we have been using the review function on pull requests to request reviewers and leave reviews.
 * Actions and Issues
   * One member of our group has a Chromebook and cannot use IntelliJ when we meet up in person to work on the project.
 This means they make changes directly in GitHub and sometimes there are some errors in their commits.
 The actions tab on GitHub helps us review all the previous workflows and see what errors were made.
   * So far our group has used the issues tab to bring up any issues we have with the design of our project.
 Some examples can be seen below.